xrdocs/application-hosting/_tutorials/2017-04-12-on-box-telemetry-running-pipeline-and-kafka-on-ios-xr.md

 ### Docker image for Pipeline+Kafka

-While a user is welcome to build their own custom Docker images, we have a base image that can take care of basic installation of pipeline and Kafka+zookeeper for already.
+While a user is welcome to build their own custom Docker images, we have a base image that can take care of basic installation of pipeline and Kafka+zookeeper already on Docker hub: